Sino-Soviet conflict (1929): Conflict

 Small skirmishes had broken out in July but would not be considered the first major military action.
 The first battle happened on August 17, 1929, when the Soviets attacked Chalainor.
 Chinese troops retreated to an entrenchment, which was supported by machine guns.
 The Soviets suffered heavy losses in the battle, the only one in which the Soviets would incur such casualties.

 Blyukher consequently developed a plan for an offensive in two rapid operations, the first targeting Chinese naval forces and the second destroying the Chinese ground forces by rapid encirclement operations.

-The naval attack began in October, as the Soviets forced their naval fleets up the Amur and Songhua Rivers and captured Lahasusu.
+The naval attack began in October, as the Soviets forced their river flotilla up the Amur and Songhua Rivers and captured Lahasusu (the Nanai toponym for Tongjiang, Heilongjiang).
 The maneuver caused the Chinese to move to a different location.
 On their way to Fujin, Chinese troops killed any civilian they met and raided any store.

 The Soviets stated that they would not touch the civilian population and encouraged Chinese civilians to fight alongside them against the Chinese Army.
 They also denied killing civilians and were said to take only military goods.
 All civilian personal items were to be left in place, a stipulation that was strictly enforced.

 On November 17, the Soviets decided to take ten divisions and split their attack into two stages.
 The first stage was to go past Manzhouli and to attack the region of Chalainor.
 After capturing the region, Soviet troops set their sights on Manzhouli.